GZod01/Mycodes/README.md

 # codes
-The repository to my codes
+The repository of my codes